Weltskaiser/reprohackathon_mateus_nicolas_octavio/README.md

-Run ReproHackathon Project

-To run the ReproHackathon project, start by cloning the repository on a machine that has at least 16 CPUs, 32 GB RAM, and 200 GB of storage:
+<h1 align="center">🚀 ReproHackathon — How to Run the Project</h1>
+Before starting, ensure you are using a machine with:

+ - 16+ CPUs
+ - 32 GB RAM
+ - 200 GB available storage

+🔧 Step 1 — Clone the Repository

-git clone <repository-url>
+  `git clone <repository-url>`\
-cd <repository-folder>

-Next, activate your Conda environment configured for Nextflow:
+  `cd <repository-folder>`

+🧬 Step 2 — Activate Nextflow Environment

-conda activate nextflow
+  `conda activate nextflow`

-Finally, run the main Nextflow pipeline:
+▶️ Step 3 — Run the Pipeline

-nextflow run main.nf
+  `nextflow run main.nf`